viocost/domik/README.md

 -   selector (string) Query selector

-This is alias for native document.querySelector method
+This is an alias for native document.querySelector method

+    util.$("#selector")